humanwhocodes/config-array/README.md

             files: ["package.json"],
             handler: packageJsonHandler
         }
-    ]
+    ],

+    // filename must match all patterns in subarray
+    {
+        files: [ ["*.test.*", "*.js"] ],
+        handler: jsTestHandler
+    }
 ];
 ```

-In this example, the array contains both a config object and a config array.
+In this example, the array contains both config objects and a config array.
 When a config array is normalized (see details below), it is flattened so only config objects remain.
 However, the order of evaluation remains the same.

+If the `files` array contains an item that is an array of strings, then all patterns must match in order for the config to match.
+In the preceding examples, both `*.test.*` and `*.js` must match in order for the config object to be used.

 ### Config Functions